New City Fellows

 • Each class typically includes 12-15 men and 12-15 women from a broad range of backgrounds, including full-time parents, students, those in career transitions, and working professionals in various industries (law, finance, technology, nonprofit leadership, vocational ministry, education, government, medicine, real estate, and the arts).

-New City Fellows is an immersive program that is meant to lead to foster spiritual growth and life change.
-The program runs for eight months from late August through early May (see draft calendar for class of 2023-2024).
-It also includes the following:
+New City Fellows is an immersive program that is meant to foster spiritual growth and life change.
+The program runs for a year, starting in June and concluding in early May.

 • Extensive reading (15-20 pages per day) and several projects

-• Guided daily devotionals for the eight months
+• Guided daily devotionals (5 days a week)

-• Monthly meeting with your New City mentor
+• Monthly meeting with a New City mentor

 • Need-based scholarships are available with 1/4 or 1/2 reductions off of tuition.
 Requests for scholarships should be submitted in writing with the application materials, or by May 15, in a letter indicating the amount requested and outlining the need for a scholarship.
 Scholarships are typically very generous.